Jessicavazm/t1w6-saturday/README.md

 While the condition is met, keep executing the intended block, if not met, skip the block.
 * Make sure program can meet condition to enter the loop
 * Make sure program can meet condition to exit the loop

+# Range
+It's a pre-defined function that generates a sequence of numbers, it's useful in LOOPS for iterating a specific number of times over a sequence of numbers.

+range(start, stop, step)